 Interested in submitting an article?
 Here’s how to do it:

-Successful authors will be notified of the timescales through to publication which is scheduled for the second week in October.
+Successful authors will be notified of the timescales through to publication.